jankalep/it-academy-project/README.md

 Slack + email

 - Other tools:
-Helm
+Helm, Docker-compose

 ### CI/CD description:
-After pushing to the master branch, Git Action builds and pushes the image to GitHub container Registry, creates a HELM diagram package.
+Developer pushing commits to the master branch with changes of app.
+Git Action builds docker-compose.yaml to docker image and push it to GitHub container Registry.
+After that Action creates a HELM diagram package and commit them to repository.
 Argo CD deploys application in k8s Cluster.

 ### Rollback flow description and implementation:

 Version selection in Argo CD
-Release strategy: Recreate
+Release strategy: RollingUpdate

 ### Links: